 - 1 tsp fresh tarragon chopped

-- 1/2 cup avocado mayonaise or organic mayo etc
+- 1/2 cup avocado mayonnaise or any organic mayonnaise

-- 1+ tbsp kefir or more as to your liking, you can also substitute buttermilk or yogurt
+- 1+ tbsp kefir or more, to your liking, or you can substitute buttermilk or yogurt

 - kosher salt and cracked pepper

-Place the chicken through the tarragon into a medium sized bowl.
+Place the chicken through tarragon into a medium bowl.
 Toss lightly.

-In a small bowl, mix the mayonnaise, the curry paste and kefir.
+In a small bowl, mix the mayonnaise, curry paste and kefir.
 Check for consistency.
-Thin with more kefir, or thicken with a touch of mayo, as to your liking.
+Thin with more kefir or thicken with a touch more yogurt, to your liking.

 Mix the dressing into the chicken mixture.
-Garnish with pomegranate seeds if using.
-I like them for tang, crunch and colour.
+Garnish with the pomegranate seeds I like using them for tang and colour.

 This can be served immediately or chilled and served cold.

-Serve on sourdough or soft bun, whatever strikes your fancy.
+Serve on sourdough or soft buns, whatever strikes your fancy.

 This recipe makes approximately 2 1/4 cups of salad.
 This should serve two generously.
 Or even 3.

-If you would like to make this as an appetizer or dish for a shower etc, this amount will fill about 24 mini pita bread halves.
-Or obviously 12 pita breads.
-You would most likely want at least double, so to double the recipe from scratch, see below.
+If you would like to make this as an appetizer or dish for a shower etc., this amount will ill about 24 mini pita bread halves.
+Or in other words, 12 mini pita breads.
+You would most likely want to make double.
+To double the recipe from scratch.
+See next note.

-To make this from scratch, first start with 2 medium sized chicken breasts.
-You will grill or poach these until cooked through (but not over cooked and dry) You can also use boneless thighs (I would use around 4) and grill, poach or roast them until tender.
-I prefer a combo of both breast and thigh meat, as the thighs have more flavour and are more juicy.
+To make this from scratch: Start with 2 medium sized chicken breasts.
+You can grill or poach these till cooked.
+You can also use boneless thighs, (I would use 4-6 depending on their size.
+Ideally, a combo of both meats makes for a more flavourful and moist result.
 In the end you want at least 2 cups of meat.
-Double the rest of the recipe for your finished filling.
+Double the rest of the recipe for the finished filling.

-To poach chicken: Using a skillet or sauce pan where all the meat can lay in one layer, add chicken stock (or a combo of 1/2 cup white wine and chicken stock and season with salt and pepper) to fill 2 inches or so.
+To poach chicken: Using a skillet or sauce pan (either should have a lid) where all the meat can lay in one layer, add chicken stock (or a combo of 1/2 white wine and chicken stock and season with salt and pepper.
+The liquid should fill at least 2 inches up the pot.
 Bring to a boil.
-Add the meat, cover with a lid and reduce to medium low and simmer for about 20-25 minutes till done (timing will depend on the type of meat you are using, how thick etc) Just start checking at the 20 minute mark for breasts.
+Add the meat, cover with a lid, and reduce to medium low and simmer for about 20-25 minutes till done (timing will depend on the type of meat you are using, how thick etc) Just start checking at the 20 minute mark for breasts.

 Let cool.
-This can even be done in advance and refrigerated.
-When ready, cut up the meat. and proceed with the rest of the recipe.
+This can be done in advance and refridgerated.
+When ready, cut up the meat and proceed with the rest of the recipe.